AndersonMamede/scriptcase-tools/README.md

 Even though some users have pointed out some of the problems on ScriptCase official forum, those improvements haven't been made yet.

-This Chrome extension was created to fulfill these gaps.
+This browser extension was created to fulfill these gaps.

 ### How does it work?
 Because ScriptCase doesn't provide a public API, hacking into its JavaScript/HTML/CSS code was the (only) way to go.
 And because of that, this extension heavily depends on ScriptCase's code and structure (e.g., specifics JavaScript functions, the DOM structure, some elements with specific ID/class name).